estods3/estods3-tt5-sub/README.md

 Additionally, the output layer should trigger an additional digital pin as a flag to signal the image has finished being processed and another image can be fed in over I2C

 # Testing Interface
 A Raspberry Pi will be used to send the images over I2C to the ASIC.
-When the ASIC finishes computing, it will signal a pulse interupt (Int) to signal to the raspberry pi to send another image.
+When the ASIC finishes computing, it will transmit a pulse interrupt (Int) to signal to the raspberry pi to send another image.
 The Raspberry Pi will also time the ASIC to see how efficiently it computes each image classification.

 ### Tiny Tapeout